lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step02d
     :alt: A screenshot of the plot parameters pop-up window set to make a color-color diagram.

-    Adjust the "Plot Parameters" to create a color-color diagram.
+**Pop-up window with the "Plot Parameters" to create a color-color diagram**

 2.9.
 Click "Apply" and view the color-color diagram.